 That planner is for planning automatic braid patterns, not pick-up patterns.
 Automatic pattern-planners don’t include a pick-up chart of the braiding moves.
 The braiding moves are identical in each row, turns and all, so they don’t require a chart.

 With a planner for automatic patterns, a click on a single tile results in many tiles switching color up and down the braid.
 That’s because each click changes the color of a whole strand wherever it appears in the braid, rather than just changing the color of one ‘stitch’ of the braid.
 To braid the pattern, you arrange the colors of the loops in a certain order on your fingers before you start braiding.
 Then you use identical braiding moves in every row. (more in footnote)

 Whereas in a pick-up planner, a click on one cell of the planner only changes the color of that single stitch (on both the front and back of the braid, so one click makes two tiles in the display chart change color).
 A pick-up pattern is planned stitch-by-stitch – the pattern doesn’t automatically repeat itself down the chart.
 You, the designer, must plan the repetition (if any) that you want for the pattern.

 Gary Mitchell has added pattern planners for many braids to his FingerTips site over the last several years, btw.
 He even has an automatic-type pattern planner for Doug’s Braid, so I probably should be comparing that planner to this new one!
-But I am more familiar with his first planner – the one for the 7-loop Spanish Braid – and readers here may be too, since I made two posts about it back then (click link at the beginning of this section).
+But I am more familiar with his first planner – the one for the 7-loop Spanish Braid – and readers here may be too, since I made two posts about it back then (click links at the beginning of this section).